zelos-alpha/demeter/docs/source/quickstart.rst

 Strategy also provide initialize and finalize function, which will run before and after the test.

-If you chose notify (by setting runner.run(enable_notify=True)), all the trade action will be printed.
+If you chose notify (by setting actuator.run(enable_notify=True)), all the trade action will be printed.

 how to access data in strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^